ucsf-wynton/wynton-website-hpc/docs/about/join.md

 ## Who can join?

-The {{ site.cluster.name }} HPC environment is available for _free_ to all UCSF researchers, which includes faculty and principal investigators (PIs) as well as research staff, students, and postdocs affiliated with a faculty or a PI.
+The {{ site.cluster.name }} environment is available for _free_ to all UCSF researchers, which includes faculty and principal investigators (PIs) as well as research staff, students, and postdocs affiliated with a faculty or a PI.
 If you don't fit into one of these categories, please don't hesitate to [contact us].

 ## Request access

-To apply for an account on the Wynton HPC cluster, please fill out the following form:
+To apply for an account on the {{ site.cluster.name }} cluster, please fill out the following form:

 <!--
 <div class="alert alert-warning" role="alert" style="margin-top: 3ex;">
-<strong>Sorry...
-Wynton HPC account requests are temporarily disabled for up to 24 hours (starting Tuesday Octobers 22, 2019 at noon).</strong> This is due to planned power upgrade in the Diller Building.
+<strong>Sorry... {{ site.cluster.name }} account requests are temporarily disabled for up to 24 hours (starting Tuesday Octobers 22, 2019 at noon).</strong> This is due to planned power upgrade in the Diller Building.
 <br><span class="timestamp">October 22, 2019 @ 11:59 PDT</span>
 </div>
 -->